Thank you for your interest in the HIAS Immigration & Citizenship College Scholarship Program.

-Awarded to students enrolling in or continuing enrollment in a graduate level educational program.
+Awarded to students enrolling or continuing enrollment in a graduate level educational program.

 Benton Bernstein Scholarships

-Awarded to students enrolling in or continuing in a course of professional study in one of the helping professions such as medicine, social work or psychology.
+Awarded to a student enrolling or continuing in a course of study in one of the helping professions such as medicine, social work or psychology.